 4. Keep Detailed Records

-While the tips mentioned above focus around avoiding costly chargebacks, there are a few things you can put in place to help win a dispute if it’s filed.
+While the tips mentioned above focus on avoiding costly chargebacks, there are a few things you can put in place to help win a dispute if it’s filed.
 First and foremost, respond to all chargebacks immediately.
 Make sure you are thorough and detailed in your reply.
 Keeping accurate and comprehensive file notes with call recordings and digital payment authorizations will go far to get monies returned to your bank account.
 Any transaction record that confirms the payment legitimacy will help you win the chargeback battle.

-Trusting your payments to an experienced merchant provider also helps alleviate disputes.
+To summarize, trusting your payments to an experienced merchant provider also helps alleviate disputes.
 At Payment Savvy, we are celebrating ten years of providing the ARM industry with affordable, compliant, and scalable payment solutions.
 Ready to experience a better way?
 We’re here to start the conversation when you’re ready.
 We look forward to being your payment partner!